NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 // Uncomment or -D this define to disable usage of tcMenu library, which will disable all GUI control.
 Not recommended.
 //#define HYDRUINO_DISABLE_GUI                      // https://github.com/davetcc/tcMenu

-// Uncomment or -D this define to enable usage of the on-board WiFi library, which enables networking capabilities.
+// Uncomment or -D this define to enable usage of the platform WiFi library, which enables networking capabilities.
 //#define HYDRUINO_ENABLE_WIFI                      // Library used depends on your device architecture.

 // Uncomment or -D this define to enable usage of the external serial ESP WiFi library, which enables networking capabilities.
-//#define HYDRUINO_ENABLE_ESPWIFI                   // https://github.com/jandrassy/WiFiEspAT
+//#define HYDRUINO_ENABLE_ESP_WIFI                  // https://github.com/jandrassy/WiFiEspAT

 // Uncomment or -D this define to enable external data storage (SD Card or EEPROM) to save on sketch size.
 Required for constrained devices.
 //#define HYDRUINO_DISABLE_BUILTIN_DATA             // Disables built-in Crops Lib and String data, instead relying solely on external device.